 The results are organized by outcome and then by drug within outcome in the order of FDA approval.
 For each drug, we only included trials that randomized patients to the FDA approved dose and formulation of the drug with at least 24 weeks follow-up.
 For example, trials of the IV formulation of mepolizumab are not included because the FDA approved formulation is SC.
-For summary estimates, we used the 2014 Cochrane Review for omalizumab and the 2017 Cochrane Review for mepolizumab, reslizumab, and benralizumab.
-For mepolizumab, reslizumab, and benralizumab we only used the results for patients with eosinophilic asthma to match the FDA indications for those three drugs.12-14
+For summary estimates, we used the 2014 Cochrane Review for omalizumab14 and the 2017 Cochrane Review for mepolizumab, reslizumab, and benralizumab.15 For mepolizumab, reslizumab, and benralizumab we only used the results for patients with eosinophilic asthma to match the FDA indications for those three drugs.8-10

 There is significant heterogeneity in the FDA indications for the five drugs: allergic versus eosinophilic asthma and starting ages of 6, 12, or 18 years.
 This is reflected in the differences in the inclusion criteria for the trials (Table 3.1 below and Appendix Table D2), although not always in the characteristics of the patients in the clinical trials (Appendix Table D1).
 For example, across the clinical trials, approximately 60% of the participants were female and their baseline AQLQ score was approximately 4.1.
 Among the trials that enrolled both patients using and not using OCS, the proportion on OCS was approximately 17%.
-However, the patients in the omalizumab trials were somewhat younger (approximately 42 years versus 48 for the other trials), which reflects the epidemiology of allergic asthma, which tends to be in patients younger than those with severe eosinophilic asthma.
+However, the patients in the omalizumab trials were somewhat younger (approximately 42 years vs. 48 for the other trials), which reflects the epidemiology of allergic asthma, which tends to be in patients younger than those with severe eosinophilic asthma.
 In addition, the annualized exacerbation rates in the placebo groups of the trials of the other 3 drugs (~1.1 per person year).

-Omalizumab Mepolizumab Reslizumab Benralizumab Dupilumab Asthma Severity Moderate to severe Severe Severe Severe Moderate to severe Exacerbation History (past 12 months) - ≥2 ≥1 ≥2 ≥1 Allergy required + - - - - lgE level 30-700 IU/mL - - - - Eosinophil Level (cells/μl) - ≥150 at initiation or ≥300 in past 12 months ≥400 Any (stratified < vs. ≥300 at enrolment) Any (690/1638 patients with ≥300) Standard of care therapy Medium to high dose ICS Secondary controllers allowed but not required High dose ICS With a secondary controller medication Medium to high dose ICS With or without another controller drug Medium to high dose ICS With LABA Medium to high dose ICS With LABA Use of maintenance OCS allowed Yes Yes Yes Yes No
+Omalizumab Mepolizumab Reslizumab Benralizumab Dupilumab Asthma Severity Moderate to severe Severe Severe Severe Moderate to severe Exacerbation History (past 12 months) - ≥2 ≥1 ≥2 ≥1 Allergy Required + - - - - IgE level 30-700 IU/mL - - - - Eosinophil Level (cells/μl) - ≥150 at initiationor ≥300 in past12 months ≥400 Any (stratified < vs. ≥300 at enrolment) Any (690/1638 patients with ≥300) Standard of Care Therapy Medium to high dose ICS High dose ICS Medium to high dose ICS Medium to high dose ICS Medium to high dose ICS Secondary controllers allowed but not required With a secondary controller medication With or without another controller drug With LABA With LABA Use of maintenance OCS allowed Yes Yes Yes Yes No